The network signature of constellation line figures: Results

 \subsection{I.3.
 The practical {\bf use} of constellations}

-While only four cultures had political divination as practical use (marked in column {\bf type} in Table~\ref{tab:culture_list}), these 736 constellations include the distinct Chinese-Korean similarity cluster (from question I.1, shown in Fig.~\ref{fig:predictor_culture_of}).
+Only four cultures have \emph{political divination} as practical use (column {\bf type} in Table~\ref{tab:culture_list}), but these comprise 41\% of the constellations.
+They include the distinct Chinese-Korean similarity cluster (from question {\bf I.1}, shown in Fig~\ref{fig:predictor_culture_of}).
 We thus expect that political divination retains a unique visual signature.

-There are three other uses (276 folk, 198 navigation, and 308 religious constellations, with the remaining uncategorised).
-Whether or not they also have an association with the visual signature is not clear from the answer to question I.1 alone.
+There are three other constellation uses in the dataset (16\% \emph{folk/agrarian/hunter-gatherer time-keeping or orientation on land}, 17\% \emph{navigation}, and 18\% \emph{religious divination}, with the remaining uncategorised).
+Whether or not they also have an association with the visual signature is not clear from the answer to question {\bf I.1} alone.
 In particular, the Western cultures are mixed: they contain some constellations with an originally religious role (those inherited from Mesopotamia via the Greek~\cite{rogers1998origins1,allen2013star}), and some originally designed by navigators around the northern pole, on the celestial equator, and in the southern skies~\cite{rogers1998origins2,allen2013star,sawyer1951out}.
-The practical use of a star group also changed with the evolution of cultures: while Ursa Major was originally a navigator's constellation in the Greek tradition~\cite{rogers1998origins2}, its Big Dipper (or Plough) asterism is part of many agrarian and hunter-gatherer folk cultures~\cite{berezkin2005cosmic}.
-On the other hand, the seafaring cultures (Austronesian, Polynesian) are geographically apart from most others, so some uniqueness in visual signature is expected.
+The practical use of the same star group also changed with the evolution of cultures: while Ursa Major was a navigator's constellation in the Greek tradition~\cite{rogers1998origins2}, its Big Dipper asterism is now part of many agrarian and hunter-gatherer folk cultures~\cite{berezkin2005cosmic}.
+Only the seafaring cultures (of Austronesian, Polynesian ancestry) are geographically apart from most others, so some uniqueness in visual signature is expected.